 Rainy days are also great for exercising.
-In the summer, I often find myself reluctant to “waste” any time in the gym, This month, in contrast, I sometimes worked out two times a day and tried out a lot of fitness classes.
+In the summer, I often find myself reluctant to “waste” any time in the gym, This month, in contrast, I sometimes worked out two times a day and tried out a lot of new fitness classes.
 I particularly enjoyed jumping fitness, a cardio workout conducted on small trampolines.
-To make it even better, our instructor always played Shakira’s Waka Waka, which is a perfect song for jumping and became for me the highlight of every class.
+To make it even better, our instructor always played Shakira’s Waka Waka at some point during the workout, which it turns out is a perfect song for jumping and became for me the highlight of every class.
 It was exhilarating!

-Socially, the trips were the most active part of November, packed full of meetings and evenings out.
+When it comes to social life, the trips were the most active part of November, packed full of meetings and evenings out.
 My boyfriend also celebrated his birthday this month, and his mother visited us in Amsterdam.
 Other than that, I often chose to spend the evenings chilling at home with candles and books.
-On a whim, we even dedicating one Sunday afternoon to baking.
+On a whim, we even ended up dedicating one Sunday afternoon to baking.
 It’s not typical of us (I can’t remember the last time I’d baked something!) but we should definitely do it more often: the resulting cinnamon buns were delicious.

 Travel: Where I went this November